Rasalexman/Flair/README.md

 Changelog:
 ----
+* 1.1.8 - Added bundle argument to IMediator, added one more lifecircle fun onPrepareView()
 * 1.1.7 - Added hardware back button support (see example in app)
 * 1.1.6 - fixed rotation bug with menu creation, many improvements
 * 1.1.5 - fix bug in View.kt clearAll()